Active RIS-Empowered Covert Satellite-Terrestrial Communications: Introduction

 \subsection{Prior Works}

-{{ We review related works from three aspects, including the architecture of satellite-terrestrial covert communications, uncertainty sources and performance metrics in satellite-terrestrial covert communications, and optimization methods for covert communications, which motivates us to contribute this work.}}
+{{ We review related works from three aspects, including the architecture of satellite-terrestrial covert communications, uncertainty sources and performance metrics in satellite-terrestrial covert communications, and optimization methods for covert communications, which motivates this work.}}